 Where is the missing water bottle that has my son’s name on it (literally)?

 You’re pressuring him too much.
-French children don’t learn their letters till their six-years-old.
-Stop being such a Tiger Mom.
+French children don’t learn their letters till they’re six-years-old.

 Pressuring him is okay.
 You’re human.
 And you’re worried.
 You’re just doing your best.

 Sam is ready to be potty trained.
-When should we do this though?
-When can we carve out time?
+But when can we even do this?

 Will This Mental Feedback Loop Ever End?

 But more often, I end up showing up late to birthday parties because I ran out of time to run to the store to get a present.
-Or forgot.
-Or ran out of my pre-bought presents.
+Or forgot that we had a birthday party to go to at all.

 And, ya’ll.
 I haven’t even touched on the family drama.
 And the friend drama.
+And the political drama that keeps me up at night.
 And the random, “There was an incident” drama as reported to me by the boy’s school that I end up carrying around wondering about/obsessing over.

-And then the weekend comes, and I end up taking a nap instead of dealing with it half because of exhaustion and half because of an allergy to handle my mom goddess bitch business.
+And then the weekend comes, and I end up taking a nap instead of dealing with my expanding to-do list half because of exhaustion and half because of an allergy to handling my mom goddess bitch business.

 How to Be Less Overwhelmed Though